a6h15hek/a6h15hek/blogs/logging-in-software-development.md

 unique_id: ID06-12-2024
 type: blog
 published_on: 6 December 2024
-title: Effective Logging for Functions
+title: Effective Logging for Function
-description: This blog shares the best practices for writing logs for a functions.
+description: Explore effective function-level logging with practical tips for clear and insightful logs.
-keywords: logging,log,logs,java,javascript,best practices, how to write logs
+keywords: logs,best_practices
-draft: true
+draft: false
 ---

-# Effective Logging for Functions: A Guide
+# Effective Logging for Function

 Mastering function-level logging is a _crucial_ step towards understanding and implementing comprehensive logging for entire software systems.
 By focusing on the granular level of functions, we can build a solid foundation that makes scaling up to complex systems a breeze.